-Data scientists possess the technical skills to solve problems and the curiosity to be the first to discover the problems that need to be solved.
-Straddling both the IT and business worlds, data scientists work to find patterns in large amounts of data (called big data) and connect them to real-world applications.
+Data scientists have the analytical chops to solve problems and the curiosity to be the first to discover the problems that need to be solved in the first place.
+Straddling both the IT and business worlds, they identify patterns in vast sets of scattered and apparently unrelated data, drawing out meaningful insights capable of solving real-world problems.<!- mfunc feat_school ->

-For example, the results of Penn Medicine’s data science efforts have resulted in the development of a sepsis early warning system, which has led to a 4 percent reduction in mortality rates, and an algorithm for detecting patients at risk for cardiac failure, which has helped detect 20 percent more patients trending toward heart failure and has identified patients who are five times more likely to be readmitted after heart failure.
+It’s resulted in the development of a sepsis early warning system, which has led to a 4% reduction in mortality rates, and an algorithm for detecting patients at risk of cardiac failure, upping the early detection rate of patients trending toward heart failure by more than 20%.

 Preparing for a Master’s Degree in Data Science in Pennsylvania

-The best preparation for pursuing or advancing a career in data science is arguably the master’s degree in data science.
-However, these popular degree programs have strict admission requirements in place to ensure that students possess the technical skills required to handle the curriculum demands.
+The best preparation for pursuing or advancing a career in data science is to earn a master’s degree.
+However, these popular degree programs have strict admission requirements in place to ensure that students possess the technical skills required to handle the curriculum.

 Admission requirements for master’s degree programs in data science often include: